colmaris/docker-ambient-music/README.md

    `cd src/`

-3. Install getiD3 lib from [here](https://www.getid3.org/)

-4. Copy your music file in mp3
+3. Copy your music file in mp3

-5. Build and start the containers with Docker Compose:
+4. Build and start the containers with Docker Compose:

    docker-compose up --build